Hamish-Cam/HuntingPressure/data_analysis/eBird/preprocessing/README.md

 ## Directory Setup
-Once the relevant datasets have been downloaded (info above), along with the *preprocessing.R*/*config.R* scripts, and transferred onto the JASMIN servers, the correct directory structure must be setup (naming convention must match those stated below):
+Once the relevant datasets have been downloaded (info above), along with the *preprocessing.R* / *config.R* scripts, and transferred onto the JASMIN servers, the correct directory structure must be setup (naming convention must match those stated below):
 1. Place the eBird sampling data and elevation data into your home directory (use `cd ~` to find where this is)
-2. Make a project folder where for the *preprocessing.R* and *config.R* files to live in
+2. Make a project folder for the *preprocessing.R* and *config.R* files to live in
 3. Within the project folder, create a *data-SpeciesName* folder
-4. Within the data folder, create a folder named *input data* and place the eBird checklist data within this folder
+4. Within the data folder, create a folder named *input data* and place the eBird checklist data and threat map shape files within this folder

 In summary, the directory structure should be as follows: